Pluma (text editor)

 Pluma (plūma "feather") is a fork of gedit 2 and the default text editor of the MATE desktop environment used in Linux distributions.
 It extends the basic functionality with other features and plugins.
+It uses GTK3.

 Pluma is a graphical application which supports editing multiple text files in one window (tabs or MDI).
 It fully supports international text through its use of the Unicode UTF-8 encoding.
 As a general purpose text editor, Pluma supports most standard editor features, and emphasizes simplicity and ease of use.
 Its core feature set includes syntax highlighting of source code, auto indentation, and printing support with print preview.

 It is designed to have a clean, simple graphical user interface according to the philosophy of the MATE project, and it is the default text editor for MATE.
 Pluma is free and open-source software subject to the requirements of the GNU General Public License version 2 or later.

 The Xed text editor, the pre-installed text editor on Linux Mint, was forked from Pluma in 2016.